About Dennis

 Cycling

 Dennis began cycling in 2016 with Project Hero, a veteran’s non-profit that focuses on mental well-being for veterans.
 He cycled recreationally until 2019 when he attended his first paracycling event.
-In 2020 Dennis has a stroke so he moved to the trike.
+In 2020 Dennis had a stroke so he moved to the trike.
 His friends joked the stroke was a blessing in disguise as it forced his move to the trike which allowed them to safely ride next to him without fear of Dennis crashing into them or something on the road.
 You see, due to his TBI, Dennis couldn’t ride in a straight line and would subtly veer in one direction or another.
 You can find Dennis training around the Portland and Beaverton hills and sometimes on the mountain roads of Bend.

 Climbing